Jouxtens-Mézery railway station

-Jouxtens-Mézery railway station (Gare de Jouxtens-Mézery) is a railway station in the municipality of Jouxtens-Mézery, in the Swiss canton of Vaud.
+Jouxtens-Mézery railway station (Gare de Jouxtens-Mézery), formerly known as Jouxtens-Cery, is a railway station in the municipality of Jouxtens-Mézery, in the Swiss canton of Vaud.
 It is located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).

+Jouxtens-Cery station opened to service in 1887, as a simple stop.
+It was renamed Jouxtens-Mézery around the year 1900.
+The line was electrified in 1935 and, two years later, a passing loop, centre platform and siding were added.

+As of October 2025, work is underway to renovate the station and replace the current platform arrangement with two raised side platforms compliant with accessibility standards.
+Work started in 2024 and is expected to be complete in 2026.

 Services

 As of the December 2023 timetable change the following services stop at Jouxtens-Mézery: